pupilfirst/wd301-scripts/typescript-fundamentals/type-system/README.md

 ## Error Detection

-> Action: Display "Error Catching" on screen and read it.
+> Action: Display "Error Catching" on screen and define it.

 - **Error Catching**: TypeScript catches errors during compilation, before you actually run your code.
 If you try to assign a string to a variable expecting a number, TypeScript will throw an error.
 This helps you find and fix issues early on, saving time and effort in the debugging process.